 The drug and alcohol addiction treatment providers are constantly fighting Goliath to get their substance abuse billing reimbursements for services provided.
 Insurance providers are constantly seeking ways to cut monies they have to pay out.
 The insurance companies are also battling fraudulent healthcare providers submitting inflated clinical documentation, services not provided and excessive services.
 This has caused severe problems for ethical operators.
 They have to be faster and stronger to keep up with the changes occurring in behavioral healthcare.

-Substance abuse billing vs. utilization review is the first step in recovery centers getting paid.
+Substance abuse billing companies are the first step in recovery centers getting paid.
 Outstanding receivables are generally extremely high for addiction treatment centers and detox facilities.
-Many times their in-house billing or third-party billing providers don’t address receivables past 90 days very well.
+Many times their in-house billing or third-party substance abuse billing providers don’t address receivables past 90 days very well.
 In some of these cases, they lack the knowledge and time resources to obtain these lost funds.
 Addiction treatment centers and detox providers should constantly be reevaluating their providers and seeking new providers to recoup these dollars.
 Reevaluating all their ancillary service providers is critical due to the current state of our industry.

 Pay 2 Patient Collections